-Craig D. Cannon is global head of the firm’s eDiscovery and Information Management team.
-Craig focuses his practice on assisting firm clients with e-discovery, data privacy, litigation readiness, information management, data destruction and technology related issues.
-Craig also has broad trial, appellate and arbitration experience and regularly represents regulated entities and technology companies in complex business and intellectual property disputes.
+Craig D. Cannon is the leader of the firm’s E-Discovery, Information Governance and Litigation Support team.
+In his role as team leader, he manages a cross-functional group of attorneys, project managers, analysts and trial technology specialists dedicated to assisting firm clients with e-discovery, data privacy, litigation readiness, information management, data destruction, information security and technology related issues.
+He also has broad trial, appellate and arbitration experience and regularly represents regulated entities and technology companies in complex business and intellectual property disputes.
 Representative cases have included shareholder derivative lawsuits related to auction rate securities, international foreign tax credit disputes, mortgage backed security litigation matters, complex problem loan matters and patent/high technology litigation matters filed in the Eastern District of Texas and Northern District of California.

 Craig joined the firm after serving as Bank of America’s Global Discovery Counsel.
 At Bank of America, he built-out, trained and managed a team of discovery attorneys and paralegals (including a large network of outside discovery specialists) that assisted with internal, regulatory and legal discovery matters (including material and large scale litigation matters).
 In addition, he had responsibility for developing and implementing global frameworks, policies and procedures covering a variety of discovery and information management related topics (e.g., cross border data transfer, EU privacy standards, Bank Secrecy Act, SARs, electronic data destruction and the digitization of paper records).
 Prior to joining Bank of America, Craig served as Branch Banking and Trust Company’s Discovery Counsel/Senior Litigation Attorney and as a business and intellectual property litigation attorney for another AmLaw 100 firm.